W3rni0/TJCTF_2020/readme.md

 ```
 this challenge is very straightforward but steggered me for a long time because I couldn't find the right word,
 We know that our flag is said in the movie so sensibly we need to look for the script, I found one of them online
-and used a tool named cewl to make the script a wordlist, after that I wrote a shrt python script that read every word,
+and used a tool named CeWL to make the script a wordlist, After that I wrote a shrt python script that read every word,
-make it lowercase and wrap it with the flag format, and then I ran Hashcat on it BUT it didn't work...
+make it lowercase and wraps it with the flag format, and then I ran Hashcat on it.
+BUT it didn't work...
-After that I tried doing the same on several other scripts and none of them word.
+After that I tried doing the same on several other scripts and none of them worked.
-Now what's worked for in the end was to use subtitles and not the original script in the hope that some of the words
+Now what's worked for me in the end was to use subtitles and not the original script in the hope that some of the words
 were different, for that I used the subtitles listed below, the file looks like that:
 ```
 ![](assets//images//titanic_1.png)
 ```
-There was a lot of work to do obviously so I wrote a short script that removes the unnecessary characters,
+There was a lot of work to do obviously so I wrote a script that removes the unnecessary characters,
-saparetes the words, and wraps them in the flag format, now that we finally have the wordlist (added below) we can use hashcat,
+saparetes the words, and wraps them in the flag format, now that we finally have the wordlist (added below)
-a program which breaks hashes using dictionary attack, we run hashcat using the following commands:
+we can use hashcat, a program which breaks hashes using dictionary attack, we run hashcat using the following commands:
 hashcat -a 0 -m 0 hash.txt wordlist.txt
 and get the following output:
 ```